HTML Validator

 Frequently Asked Questions

-Why should I validate my HTML?
+Why should I validate my HTML markup?

-Does HTML validation affect SEO?
+Does HTML validation directly affect SEO rankings?